-The City of Geneva is characterised by so-called peri-urban agriculture, with rural areas very close at hand and a strong relationship between the city and the surrounding countryside.
-Most of the canton’s population lives and eats in urban areas (41% in the City of Geneva alone).
+Geneva city centre is characterised by so-called peri-urban agriculture, with a high level of rural proximity and a close-knit relationship between the city and the country.
+The majority of the population of the canton lives and consumes in urban areas (41% for the City of Geneva alone).

-The issues relating to our food (distribution, product quality, price) are now strongly linked to the urban centre, all the more so as the food industry and large-scale distribution sector have increasingly taken over the role formerly played by small-scale regional farming, driving an ever-larger wedge between consumers and production sites.
+Nowadays, matters relating to our food (distribution, product quality, price) are closely linked to the urban centres, all the more so as the food industry and large-scale distribution have increasingly replaced regional small-scale farming, constantly increasing the distance between consumers and short circuits.

-With a view to food sovereignty, city-dwellers are primarily concerned by food products to which they have access as well as the associated production, processing and distribution methods.
-City-dwellers should have access to high-quality products, be able to maintain dialogue with the agricultural sector and benefit from transparent information concerning the food value chains.
-Ultimately, their environment should be conducive to their involvement, making them stakeholders of local, healthy and seasonal food.
+With regard to food sovereignty, city-dwellers are primarily concerned by food products to which they have access, as well as their means of production, processing and distribution.
+The city’s inhabitants should have access to quality products, be able to dialogue with the agricultural sector and benefit from transparent information concerning the food supply chains.

 From «field to plate», while supporting local production, we encourage civic involvement and make the general public an actor of the food they consumer: where do the products come from, how were they grown, what is their dietary contribution and do the prices allow the producers to be suitably remunerated?
 Similarly, it is essential to provide information concerning diets which are particularly favourable to both our environment and our health.

 A food policy for the territory

 Strengthening ties between the city and the country is essential.
 More generally speaking, the issue of sustainable food requires these different operators to work together in a network and create a new system of governance fostering collective interests.
 Above all, it is a question of perpetuating local agriculture while implementing production methods capable of providing a response to the major ecological challenges: soil preservation, reduction of our carbon footprint and the sanitary quality of the products.